Meetem/VkSharp/README.md

 # VkSharp
-Vulkan bindings for C# (with Unity Burst support)
+Vulkan bindings for C# (with Unity Burst support) Compiled binaries for .NET could be found in `Compiled` directory.
+Please, don't use them in Unity if you will access Vulkan from Burst.

 ## Features
 * Unity Burst Support: Fully compatible with Unity's Burst compiler for optimized performance.